Getting or Editing Sudo Rights for a User.

 Notes

-1. su - root the su is actually somewhat related to sudo, and it has some other uses man su, here, we are using it in conjunction with -(-l --login) to login to root, we don't actually need - for this guide, as we aren't doing anything in root's home directory, so we could've used su root instead if we wanted.
-We could also omit root as su defaults to root.
+su - rootthesuis actually somewhat related to sudo, and it has some other usesman su, here, we are using it in conjunction with-(-l --login) to login to root, we don't actually need-for this guide, as we aren't doing anything in root's home directory, so we could've usedsu rootinstead if we wanted.
+We could also omitrootassudefaults toroot.- If you don't: You'll get read access to sudoers, and you'll edit the file only to find out you can't save.
+And I'll just add that keeping the access/owner to the file/s unchanged is probably better than not.

-3. The editor can be whatever you want, depending on what you like to use or what is installed.
+- The editor can be whatever you want, depending on what you like to use or what is installed.
 Nano can be popular.

-5. There's a lot more that can be done here, such as restricting what commands can be sudo'd, allowing sudo for groups, the file may tell you what you can do.
+sudo nano /etc/sudoersdirectly. - There's a lot more that can be done here, such as restricting what commands can be sudo'd, allowing sudo for groups, the file may tell you what you can do.
 Or just allow full access because why not.

-6. This will depend on your editer.
-Ctrl-X Enter Enter for Nano users.
+- This will depend on your editer.

 This guide was written by u/DesPartedNecturm (opens in a new tab).